Skip to main content

 When to Use Each

-• Use a for loop when you already know the set of items you want to process.
+• Use a for loop when you already know the collection of items you want to process.

-• Use a while loop when the number of repetitions depends on a condition that may change.
+• Use a while loop when the number of repetitions depends on a condition that can change over time.

 Want to learn more?